mfurk4n/gamewallet-firebase-braintree/readme.md

 4. **paymentService**
    - It is a service where the user can buy gold with a credit card and creates a payment transaction record for these transactions.

-## Sistem Mimarisi, Güvenlik ve Ölçeklenebilirlik
+## System Architecture, Security and Scalability

 1. **All Services Run On Firebase Cloud Functions**
    - All backend functions of the project were built and served using Firebase Cloud Functions.